Frequently Asked Questions

 Our Kiddy Cutters are both senior hairstylists, and whilst they are working in a children’s hair salon, they are very experienced at cutting “Big Kids” hair too.

-Big Kids (Adults) should take advantage of our special to pop in for a quick cut or wash and blow dry, from 1230 – 1430 Mon – Fri to get a 30% discount on cuts and styles.
+Big Kids (Adults) should take advantage of our special to pop in for a quick cut or wash and blow dry, from 1130 – 1330 Mon – Fri during the school term to get an adult cut at children’s prices.